schzene/PrivLR/README.md

 # PrivLR: Privacy Preserving Logistic Regression

-PrivLR is Privacy Preserving Logistic Regression implement with C++, using paillier.
+PrivLR is Privacy Preserving Logistic Regression implement with C++, using paillier and BFV.

 # Build